veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 ### Responsive Sucks

 But hey, we don't have to browser test as much.
 Example hamburger menu.
+Link to 3 projects that completed it for you as pens.
+Also comb for links credited in the code.
 Then talk about things like [https://webkit.org/blog/7929/designing-websites-for-iphone-x/](https://webkit.org/blog/7929/designing-websites-for-iphone-x/ "https://webkit.org/blog/7929/designing-websites-for-iphone-x/") and other challenges.
 Nice to see things like CSS Breakpoints (link) in a SASS function (link)

+{{< pen id="odLvQz" >}}

 ### Codepen Helps